wandb/docs/docs/advanced/limits.md

 ### Files

-The maximum file size for new accounts is 500MB.
-A single run is allowed to store 1GB of data.
+The maximum file size for new accounts is 2GB.
+A single run is allowed to store 10 GB of data.
 If you need to store larger files or more data per run, contact us at <a href="mailto:contact@wandb.com">contact@wandb.com</a>.

 ### Metrics

-Metrics are sampled to 500 data points before displaying in the UI.
-Generally you shouldn't be calling `wandb.log` more than 10,000 times in a single training run.
-If the amount of metrics being sent to us exceeds 10MB we will begin dropping future data points.
+Metrics are sampled to 500 data points by default before displaying in the UI.
+Generally you shouldn't be calling `wandb.log` more than a few times per second or wandb may start to interfere with your training run's performance.

 ### Logs